MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <li> Changing "ride_length" to cooperate with us. </li>
 <details>
   <summary><strong> Changing "ride_length" </strong></summary>
   <em> This was a pain.
-The standard instructions will not work.
+The default instructions did not work for me.
 The solution is simple but understanding how and why every other solution broke the syntax took me half a day.
 Feel free to solve this yourself by using the default instructions listed at the very top.
 The answer will always be here waiting for you. </em>
 <details>
   <summary><strong> <em>Spoiler Ahead! </em></strong></summary>